 Eric Chan, Oakland Operations Associate | eric [at] apen4ej [dot] org

 Eric was born and raised in San Francisco to Chinese immigrant parents.
-He decided to study Molecular Environmental Biology and minored in Environmental Justice at U.C.
+He studied Molecular Environmental Biology and minored in Environmental Justice at U.C.
 Berkeley ever since he discovered his passion for environmental sciences in high school.
 Since then, he has spent his time and effort at Sierra Club’s Diversity, Equity, and Inclusion program that focused on creating inclusive spaces in the work environment while providing educational tools and resources for racial, social, and economic justice for public use.
 Eric is thrilled to join an environmental justice focused organization that shares the same values as he does and is excited to contribute to the larger environmental movement.
 In his spare time, Eric likes to hike the outdoors, play volleyball and tennis, and attend concerts.

 Puja Dahal, Richmond Operations Associate | puja [at] apen4ej [dot] org